ludykraks/Gold/src/blog/public-holidays-ghana.md

 <h2>FAQs</h2>
       <h3>When are the Easter Holidays in Ghana?</h3>
       <p>The Easter holidays in Ghana start on Good Friday, 18th April and ends on Easter Monday, 21st April, 2025</p>
+      <h3>When are the Eid al Fitr holidays in Ghana?</h3>
+      <p>There will be 2 public holidays for 2025's Eid al-Fitr, these days are Monday,
+        31st March and Tuesday, 1st April 2025</p>
       <h3>Is 7th January a holiday in Ghana?</h3>
       <p>Yes, 7th January is a holiday in Ghana - Constitution Day.</p>
       <h3>Is 1st July a holiday in Ghana?</h3>